 Did you hear about TrueCrypt?
-If yes, you will have lesser problems understanding the concept as it is nearly the same.
+If yes, you will have lesser problems understanding the concept to encrypt hard disk.
+This is because VeraCrypt vs TrueCrypt has not much of a difference.
 VeraCrypt is an open-source and free disk encryption software that is based on TrueCrypt.
 It offers enhanced security to the algorithms that have been used for the system.
 It also partitions the encryptions shielding them from the new developments in brute-force attacks.
 Additionally, it solves several vulnerabilities as well as security issues found in TrueCrypt.

 This advanced-level security invites some delay SOLELY to the launch of the encrypted partitions without disturbing the performance of the application use phase.
 This is, however, acceptable to the legit owner although it makes it much difficult for an attacker to achieve access to the encrypted data.
 VeraCrypt is truly compatible with TrueCrypt and can even mount the TrueCrypt volumes.
 It also has the capability to convert them to the VeraCrypt format.